Fioromyrmex/Gianpiero_Fiorentino_CV/README.md

 ---

 ## About
-Ph.D. candidate in Biology focused on ant systematics, paleoentomology, and how extinction shapes communities through deep time.
+Ph.D. candidate in biology, focusing on ant systematics, paleoentomology, and how extinction shapes communities across deep time.
 Experienced in field work, CT-scanning, morphology, and science communication; committed to inclusive mentorship and teaching.

 ---